DeLuks2006/deluks2006.github.io/content/posts/FAT-file-system-basics.md

 Clusters are units of allocation on a storage device within a file system.
 When you save a file on a storage device, the file system doesn't allocate space on a byte-by-byte basis. instead it assigns space in clusters.
 Now a cluster is a group of sectors, which are the smallest physical storage units on a disk.

 ### Conclusion
-I hope by the end of this blog you have a basic understanding what file systems are and a high level view on how the FAT file system works.
-Special thanks go to [lukflug](https://github.com/lukflug) for helping me understand how exactly the sub-directories are stored.
+I hope by the end of this blog you have a basic understanding what file systems are and a high level overview on how the FAT file system works.
+Special thanks goes to [lukflug](https://github.com/lukflug) for helping me understand how exactly the sub-directories are stored.